pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 - The query filters on `DEPARTURE_DATE`
 - Only a small fraction of rows qualify for the selected date range
 - The date-range predicate is highly selective and a strong candidate for index optimization

-💡 This step is informational and may vary slightly depending on the optimizer and statistics available in your environment.

 ### 4.4.
 Run the Index Advisor workflow